 Rollins Pass Road Status

 This Rollins Pass Road Status (Corona Pass Road Status) page is updated every week of the year and often daily.
-The page is updated as, when, or if conditions change; please note that closures due to search and rescue/recovery efforts, wildfires on or near the pass, avalanches, extreme fire conditions, washouts, downed trees, rockfalls, snow slides, mudslides, late season and early season snowstorms, weather, immobilized vehicles blocking the road, or other reasons are always possible—we’ve seen it all!
-Permanent closures and Stage 3 fire closure information is collected from official sources; all other fluid data on this page is aggregated from direct observations by the Preserve Rollins Pass team and/or crowd-sourced information available and provided to Preserve Rollins Pass.
+Conditions can change quickly, so visitors should also check current agency notices, closures, restrictions, and route suitability before travel.
+This page is updated as conditions change, but closures or hazards related to search and rescue or recovery efforts, wildfires on or near the pass, extreme fire conditions, washouts, downed trees, rockfall, snow slides, avalanches, mudslides, late-season or early-season snowstorms, weather, immobilized vehicles blocking the road, pipeline maintenance, and other events are always possible.
+Users are solely responsible for independently verifying current official conditions, closures, restrictions, and route suitability before travel.
+Your safety is your responsibility.
+Permanent closures and Stage 3 fire-closure information are collected from official sources.
+All other fluid data on this page is compiled from direct observations by the Preserve Rollins Pass team and from crowd-sourced information submitted to Preserve Rollins Pass.
 You can help.
 To share an update about current ground conditions, submit a photograph or video, or suggest an edit, please email us at authors@preserverollinspass.org.
 While your name will be visible to us, any information or media shared publicly will be anonymized unless we have your express permission.

 Currently:

-Currently: Transitional Season (Late Autumn & Early Winter)—typically mid/late October through late November or early December each year
+Then: Transitional Season (Late Autumn & Early Winter)—typically mid/late October through late November or early/mid December each year

 Rollins Pass Road Status (Corona Pass Road Status) | Transitional Season Commentary for Late Autumn & Early Winter: